Skip to main content

 From the cluster’s MCP Permissions tab, you can select which tool groups are available through MCP for this cluster.
 This provides fine-grained control over what MCP clients can do.

-• Pulsar clusters display up to 18 tool groups.
+• Pulsar clusters display Pulsar, StreamNative Cloud, and compatible dynamic tool groups.

 Manage tool groups